Luis Urías Player Props: Brewers vs. Diamondbacks

 Luis Urías At The Plate

-- Urias is hitting .114 with a double, a home run and four walks.
+- Urias has two doubles, a home run and five walks while batting .158.

-- Urias has a base hit in four of 12 games played this season (33.3%), but no multi-hit games.
+- Urias has had a base hit in five of 13 games this year, and multiple hits once.

-- He has hit a home run in one of 12 games, and in 2.3% of his plate appearances.
+- He has hit a long ball in one of 13 games, and in 2.1% of his plate appearances.

-- Urias has driven in a run in three games this year (25.0%), including one multiple-RBI game.
+- Urias has driven in a run in four games this year (30.8%), including one multiple-RBI game.

-- He has scored in three games this year (25.0%), but has had no multi-run games.
+- He has scored in four games this year (30.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.